Client-Counselor Service Agreement

 Normally we do not text message patients.
-By agreeing to these Terms and Service you understand that we may utilize text messaging with process like to appointment reminders.
+By agreeing to these Terms and Service you understand that we may utilize text messaging with process like appointment reminders, appointment session invites, or invoice communication.
 By texting to advantagepointbehavioral.com, you are automatically opting in and authorizing us to respond back with a text message.

 Standard text messaging rates and data charges may apply.
 Contact your carrier for details. stop please contact the clinic directly.
 Other terms and conditions may apply.
 We will not share your information with any other person or entity.